RSS Feed

 All the little towns have these wonderful narrow streets

 We meet in hotel lobby at 9:30 after quick breakfast.
 First hike – and it was a doozy.
-The first couple of hours we hiked downwards – which was great.
+The first couple of hours we hiked down – which was great.
 The trail was rocky and pebbly, so needed to watch feet.
 No-one else in the group likes downhill.

 It is very dry here, and unseasonably hot.
 The ground is parched, but vistas across valleys are stunning, the mountains incredible, and you see clusters of whitewashed towns scattered at intervals across the great divides.
 Not a lot of water.